mickael-h/nextjs15-demo/README.md

 ### **Link Preview & Image Handling**

-- Story details show a rich link preview (image, title, description, logo) using metascraper.
+- Story details show a rich link preview (image, title, description, logo) using a pure JS Cheerio-based scraper (no native dependencies).
 - All preview logic is in `src/lib/preview.ts` and proxied via `/api/preview`.
+- All images and logos are resolved to absolute URLs, so previews work even if the source site uses relative paths.
 - All images are rendered client-side with `ClientImage` (Next.js `<Image />` with custom loader and `unoptimized`), so there are no domain restrictions and no `<img>` tags.

 ### **SWR Data Fetching**